Sustainable Material Evaluation

 Paper products can contain any balance of pre-consumer and post-consumer reclaimed material as long as all applicable parts of the product are verified as reclaimed.
 The FSC™ Recycled label is not, however, a guarantee that the wood originally comes from an FSC™ certified forest.

 Recycled cashmere comes from post-consumer waste or cut-offs created during production.
 By recycling cashmere, we save raw materials, use fewer chemicals, water and land but also reduce what ends up in landfills.
+Read more about transparent supply chain, where cashmere is sourced from sustainable sources.

 Recycled Down and Feather